How the weather helped (and hindered) at Vimy Ridge

 And when you think about war and the weather, there’s no better example than the First World War, when the rain and snow in the skies, and hideous mud below, were enemies in themselves.

-We’re almost 100 years out from the Battle of Vimy Ridge, which you may see commemorated in your community on April 9 each year, with 2015 being the 98th anniversary of the start of the assault.
+This year marks 100 years since the Battle of Vimy Ridge, which you may see commemorated in your community on April 9 each year, which marks the start of the assault.
 The worst of the battle was over by April 12, 1917.

 If you’re Canadian, you know the story.
 This major battle of the war was a crucial episode in our development as a nation, but a costly one, in lives and material, with 10,602 soldiers killed or wounded.

 By that point in 1917, Canadians, like their British and French allies, had already seen much of the worst the weather could dish out, from their vantage points within the trenches that have made the conflict a byword for futility and waste of life.

 The rains in Belgium and northern France turned the landscape into muck.
 Even as they were surrounded by death and disease, soldiers faced the war knee-deep in cold, liquid mud, in addition to the rains and snows as the seasons changed.
-When advancing in this mire, an army greatcoat caked in mud could feel like it weighed dozens of kilograms.
+When advancing in this mire, an army greatcoat caked in mud could feel like it weighed dozens of pounds.

 So it must have been with some trepidation that Canadian troops looked forward to April 9, 1917, D-day, as it were, for their assault on German positions atop Vimy Ridge, a commanding, well protected height that the Allied command had marked as a crucial target.

-Luckily, the Canadians were also thoroughly prepared.
-This article gives you a good idea of the kind of innovative military research, surveillance and intelligence that went into finding out exactly where all the Germans’ guns were.
+Luckily, the Canadians were also thoroughly prepared, and a great deal of innovative military research, surveillance and intelligence went into finding out exactly where all the Germans’ guns were.
 And in fields behind the front, commanders made mock-ups of German positions and drilled the troops, over and over, in their plans to take them.